 When we began introducing baked allergens into Mitch’s diet, we decided to start with wheat since wheat is a staple in so many foods.
-For his first challenge, we started with a wheat only french bread, made with an all-purpose flour that does not contain barley.
+For his first challenge, we started with this crusty french bread recipe, a wheat only french bread, made with an all-purpose flour that does not contain barley.

 Crusty French Bread Recipe